An Overview of Rose Pests

 This is a Thrips (the word thrips always has an "s" on the end even when there is only one.
 The photo above is magnified at 250%, inside of an Evelyn bloom.

-Green worm and its damage to the bud.
+Green worm and its damage to rose bud.
 Photo enlarged about 200%.

 Root Gall on rose bush.